neverUsedGithub/Kaboomer/README.md

 ##### Possible options

 `-f, --force` - If the given folder already exists, delete it
 `-t, --template` - Specify the template the program should use.
-The default is `empty`
+The default is `basic`
 `-g, --nogit` - Don't initialize a git repository